 Vegetable & print CSA

-CSA members will receive a weekly share of 7 seasonal vegetables, which we consider a good fit for a household size of 1 to 3 individuals.
-Each week’s share will also include an original print inspired by something in the box.
+CSA members will receive a weekly share of 7-8 seasonal vegetables, which we consider a good fit for a household size of 1 to 3 individuals.
+In 2026, members will have the option to subscribe to either a “Veggies Only” share or a “Veggies & Prints” share.

-We’ve taken care to plan for as much variety as we can, anticipating that there will be some surprises based on this first season of growing pains and trial and error on our leased plot.
+We take care to plan for as much variety as we can, anticipating that there will be some surprises based on unexpected weather, pest and disease pressure and my limited experience as a beginning farmer.
 On an ideal week, the CSA should include the following:

 What’s in the box?